Wolox/tech-guides/integrations/payment_methods/web_pay.md

 ## Description

-[WebPay](https://www.webpay.cl/) is one of the payments portal of [Transbank](https://publico.transbank.cl/).
+[WebPay](https://www.webpay.cl/) is one of the payments portal of [Transbank](https://publico.transbank.cl/) from Chile.
 It's main goal is to provide digital businesses an alternative to manage their payment channel.

 ## Integration flow